Looney Tunes: Licensing and ownership

-In 1933, Harman and Ising left, taking the rights to the Bosko characters with them.
+In 1933, Harman and Ising left, taking the rights to Bosko with them.
 However, Warner Bros. retained the rights to the cartoons and the Looney Tunes and Merrie Melodies brand names, leaving their former producer Leon Schlesinger to start his own animation studio to continue the Looney Tunes series.
 With their retained Bosko rights, Harman and Ising began making cartoons at Metro-Goldwyn-Mayer in 1934 until they were fired in 1937 due to a lack of success.
 MGM proceeded to form their own studio to create its own cartoons.
 Time Warner eventually acquired the Bosko characters from Harman and Ising's estates.
 Meanwhile, the Schlesinger studio continued to make popular cartoons until 1944 when Schlesinger sold his studio to Warner Bros.
 Since then, Warner Bros. has owned all rights to all post-1933 characters created by Leon Schlesinger Productions and Warner Bros.
-Cartoons.
-The rights to individual cartoons however are in other hands.
+Cartoons, even after the rights to individual cartoons were placed in other hands.

 In 1955, Warner Bros. sold the television distribution rights to 191 of its cartoons (which included the black-and-white Looney Tunes and the black-and-white Merrie Melodies made after Harman and Ising left) to Guild Films.
 The copyrights to those cartoons were assigned to Sunset Productions, an entity owned by Warner Bros.
-The cartoons were distributed by Guild Films until it went bankrupt and was bought by Seven Arts.
-Seven Arts bought WB in 1967, and WB regained the TV distribution rights to the black and white cartoons.
+The cartoons were distributed by Guild Films until it went bankrupt and was bought by Seven Arts Productions.
+Seven Arts bought WB in 1967, and WB regained the TV distribution rights to the black-and-white cartoons.